How to Approach Apparent Contradictions in the Gospels: A Response to Michael Licona

 Jul 31, 2018

 This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 40, number 02 (2017).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 SYNOPSIS